pujasaha2020/proteomics/datasets/sleepdebt/README.md

 - `plotting.py`: this scripts do the plotting of sleepdebt curve, indicates the time when the blood is collected.
 - `model.py`: this scripts includes the solution to differential equations.
 - `sleepdebt_calculation.py`: this is the main script to run the model and get the sleepdebt.

+**What to expect from `sleepdebt_calculation.py'**

+- The output of the models are stored in box.
+- All the csv files containing sleep debt at every minute are stored in `archives/sleep_debt/SleepDebt_Data/unified_model/sleepdebt/`
+- All the plots of sleep debt curves are stored in `results/sleep_debt/sleepDebt_curves/unified_model/`

 **TODO**: there are many functions which are common in both folders.
 Those will be eventually be moved to a common place.